-Proper Sealants for Application Plas-T-Cote Metal or fiberglass roof Surebond #SB-140 Rubber laminated to metal roof and all skylights.
+rioper occulants for Appreciation Plas-T-Cote Metal or fiberglass roof Surebond #SB-140 Rubber laminated to metal roof and all skylights.
 Carlisle #502-LSW Rubber roof over wood Base Self Leveling Sealant Silicone Sealant To cover butyl and other sealants: not to be used as the main sealant Parbond To seal across tops of windows, etc. on exterior where silicone is not used